2014 Kansas Constitutional Conference

 Attendees of this FREE two-day workshop will receive classroom-ready tools to educate their students about the Founding principles of Liberty, Separation of Powers, Limited Government, and Federalism.

 This workshop is for those who teach 7th-12th grade U.S. History, Government, Civics, and Social Studies.
-It will help meet numerous Common Core state standards.

 The program will begin at 2pm on Tuesday, June 3rd, and will include dinner and opening presentation from our Constitutional Scholar on Tuesday evening.
 The program will continue on June 4th with pedagogical sessions with a master teacher as well as lectures and discussion sessions with our Constitutional Scholar.